ibthiam/laravel-10-starter-kit/README.md

 # copy .env.example to .env if .env does not exist.
 php -r "file_exists('.env') || copy('.env.example', '.env');"

-# Generate a new application key for Laravel.
+# generate a new application key for Laravel.
 php artisan key:generate

 # create a database and update the database setup in the .env file.